mozilla/skywriter/docs/releases/notes08.html.markdown

 * You can still dynamically initialize Bespin on your page.
 The `bespin` property on the DOM node is now the `env` (environment) variable described above:

+Example of using the "env" variable from the DOM node:

     :::html
     <div id='edit' class='bespin'>Bespin editor goes here!</div>